 Clinical Alternative Relationship Plans (ARP)

-A Clinical ARP compensates physicians for providing a set of clinical services at defined facilities to a target population.
+A Clinical ARP compensates physicians for providing a set of clinical services at defined facilities to a target patient population.

 Clinical ARP models